Death-thekidd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates the last line of the file iacta
 ## 10-no_more_js
 A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+0# 11-directoriesnA script that counts the number of directories and sub-directories in the current directory.